 PetSafe PIF-300 Wireless 2-Dog Fence Containment System

-This long-standing system has been adjusted over the years for great large-area coverage.
+This long-standing system has been adjusted over the years for great multi-pet support.

 A powerful wireless fence containment system that was designed specifically for two dogs, PetSafe 2-Dog Fence is a great option for people with multiple pets.